Becoming an Add-on Provider

 One of the key goals of the add-on program is to make the experience of building add-ons as easy as possible.
 We’ve made sure that it’s an open playground to experiment on.
 There is no registration or setup required to start building an add-on.
 In many cases a day or two is all that is needed to produce a working add-on.

 Before you can upload your add-on to Heroku and begin testing it with real users, you must register on our Provider Portal as an add-on provider.
 All that’s required to do this is a Heroku account.

 If you already have an existing account, you will log in with your existing credentials.
 If not, you will be able to sign up for a new account.
 When you register, you will need to accept the terms of the Heroku Add-ons License Agreement.
 The purpose of this agreement is formally set up the business relationship between your company and Heroku.
 It covers the following:

 - Distribution agreement granting Heroku permission to distribute your product via the Heroku Elements Marketplace.

 - Revenue sharing terms, including payments, reporting and audits.

 - Rules for pricing changes.

-- Confidentiality, allowing your company and Heroku to safely share details about upcoming product features, usage metrics etc.
+- Confidentiality, allowing your company and Heroku to share details about upcoming product features, usage metrics, etc.